 Cromwell Hotel & Casino Parking Map

 Below, the three black “P” signs show entrances into the self-parking garage.
-The brown star represents valet parking.
+The green star represents valet parking.

 Cromwell Parking Policy

-Customers not staying at a Caesars Entertainment property will have to pay each time they leave the garage.
+- Valet customers not staying at the Cromwell will have to pay each time they leave the garage.